William Kentridge: Animated films

-Between 1989 and 2003 Kentridge made a series of nine short films, which he eventually gathered under the title 9 Drawings for Projection.
+Between 1989 and 2003, Kentridge made a series of nine short films, which he eventually gathered under the title 9 Drawings for Projection.
 In 1989, he began the first of those animated movies, Johannesburg, 2nd Greatest City After Paris.
-The series runs through Monument (1990), Mine (1991), Sobriety, Obesity & Growing Old (1991), Felix in Exile (1994), History of the Main Complaint (1996), Weighing and Wanting (1997), and Stereoscope (1999), up to Tide Table (2003) and Other Faces, 2011.
+The series runs through Monument (1990), Mine (1991), Sobriety, Obesity & Growing Old (1991), Felix in Exile (1994), History of the Main Complaint (1996), Weighing and Wanting (1997), and Stereoscope (1999), and Tide Table (2003).

+In 2011, Kentridge released a tenth film in the series, Other Faces (2011).

 For the series, he used a technique that would become a feature of his work – successive charcoal drawings, always on the same sheet of paper, contrary to the traditional animation technique in which each movement is drawn on a separate sheet.
 In this way, Kentridge's videos and films came to keep the traces of the previous drawings.
 His animations deal with political and social themes from a personal and, at times, autobiographical point of view, since the author includes his self-portrait in many of his works.

 The political content and unique techniques of Kentridge's work have propelled him into the realm of South Africa's top artists.
 Working with what is in essence a very restrictive media, using only charcoal and a touch of blue or red pastel, he has created animations of astounding depth.
 A theme running through all of his work is his peculiar way of representing his birthplace.
 While he does not portray it as the militant or oppressive place that it was for black people, he does not emphasise the picturesque state of living that white people enjoyed during apartheid either; he presents instead a city in which the duality of man is exposed.
-In a series of nine short films, he introduces two characters – Soho Eckstein and Felix Teitlebaum.
+In a series of ten short films, he introduces two characters – Soho Eckstein and Felix Teitlebaum.
 These characters depict an emotional and political struggle that ultimately reflects the lives of many South Africans in the pre-democracy era.